 1st day, Marrakech – Ait Ben Haddou – Ouarzazate – Tinghir (6 hours drive)

-The tour starts around 7.20 am, the driver will pick up from the meeting location next to your hotel in Marrakech.
-During our drive through the High Atlas mountains, we crossed Tizi n’Tichka (2260m), the highest road mountain in Morocco.
+The tour starts at around 7.20 am.
+The driver will pick up from the agreed meeting location close to your hotel in Marrakech.
+During the first part of the day, you will drive through the High Atlas mountains, crosse the Tizi n’Tichka (2260m) pass, the highest road mountain in Morocco.
 The twisty mountains road is breathtaking, on the way you will stop for pictures and coffee break.

 The first stop is at the UNESCO World Heritage site listed Kasbah Ait Ben Haddou, dating to the 12th Century and one of the most iconic Morocco’s monuments.
 Many Hollywood and international films were shot in Ait Ben Haddou.
 There you will meet the local English speaking guide, who will guide you at the kasbah.
-After, the guide will lead you to the nearby city Ouarzazate, Africa’s little Hollywood.
-After visiting the local movie studio (if enough time, extra for the ticket) and lunch, you will continue the journey north-east.
-Before the sunset, you will reach your first night’s comfortable hotel located in the Dades Valley.
-After dinner, you can enjoy the views of the valley and share the day with your travel companions.
+After lunch, on the way, you will visit a movie studio (if there will be enough time left) and will continue the journey north-east.
+Before the sunset, you will reach your first night’s comfortable hotel located in Tinghir.
+After dinner, you can share day memories with your travel companions.

-Your second day will start with delicious breakfast and a short drive to the Tighir city where you will meet a local guide.
-He will introduce you to the oasis of Tighir and will guide to the Todgha gorges – series of limestone river canyons.
+Your second day will start with delicious breakfast and a short trip to Todgha gorges, where you will meet a local guide.
+He will introduce you to the oasis of Todgha and will guide to the gorges – series of limestone river canyons.
 Some of them are up to 400 metres high.

-Finally, you are on the way to Merzouga, passing the cities of Efroud and Rissani.
-The driver will drop you at the local guest house where he will transfer you to the desert guides.
-You don’t need to take much for the night in the desert, so take the most important things (small backpack, warmer clothes for night and camera) and the rest of your belongings left on the tour bus.
+Finally, you are on the way to Merzouga, passing the cities of Erfoud and Rissani.
+The driver will drop you at the local guesthouse where he will transfer you to the desert guides.
+You don’t need to take much for the night in the desert, so make the essential things (small backpack, warmer clothes for night and camera) and the rest of your belongings left on the tour bus.

-Comfortably sitting on camel backs, you will have a slow walk to a camp in the desert; you will pass the sands of Erg Chebbi, a large sea of dunes of the Sahara Desert.
+Comfortably sitting on camel backs, you will have a slow walk to the desert; you will pass the sands of Erg Chebbi, a large sea of dunes of the Sahara Desert.
 In some places, the dunes of Erg Chebbi are reaching up to 150 meters high and are twenty-two kilometres long, five kilometres wide.
-After about 1 hour ride on the camel, you will have free time to climb on the highest dune for the sunset or just head back to the desert camp for a welcoming tea.
+After about 1 hour ride on the camel, you will have free time to climb on the highest dune for the sunset.
+After, you will head back to the desert camp for a welcoming tea.
 Your day will finish in the Berber camp with an evening full of tagines, tea and drum music.

 3rd day, Merzouga – Marrakech (8.30 hours driving )

-The third day is the hardest one, after breakfast in the main camp, you will have a long drive back to Marrakech.
-With many stops, you will come back home in the evening, around 7 pm.
+In the morning, you will wake up early to meet the sunrise on your camelback.
+Then, you will ride back to the main guest house.
+After breakfast in the main camp, you will have a long drive back to Marrakech.
+With many stops, you will come back home in the evening, around